College of Graduate Studies

 MSTP Application Information

 This combined degree program is designed for outstanding students who wish to become physician scientists and pursue a research career in an academic environment.
-The requirements for both degrees for our program are completed on average in 7.7 years.
-Competitive Stipends, paid health insurance, and tuition paid via a Dean's Scholarship are provided for Medical Scientist Training Program (M.D./Ph.D.) students.
-The MCAT is required and GRE test is not required.
-Average credentials for previous matriculants are 3.8 GPA and 33 MCAT score.
+The requirements for both degrees for our program are completed on average in 8 years.
+A stipend of $28,000/year, paid health insurance, and tuition paid via a Dean's Scholarship are provided for Medical Scientist Training Program (M.D./Ph.D.) students.
+The MCAT is required (taken within 3 years from the date of matriculation) but the GRE test is not required.
+Average credentials for previous matriculants are 3.85 GPA and a MCAT score in the 88th percentile.

-Applicants to the M.D./Ph.D.
-Program must first complete an application via AMCAS.
-Once the AMCAS application and the letters of recommendation are received by our office, it is reviewed by the Admissions Committee for the MUSC MSTP.
-The supplemental application is not required for the initial evaluation.
-Applicants who are considered competitive in our applicant pool will receive an invitation by email to submit a Supplemental Application to the program.
-Deadline for submission of the AMCAS application is December 1, 2014.
+Applicants to the M.D./Ph.D. program must complete an application via AMCAS as well as a MUSC supplemental application.
+They must also submit at least 3 letters of recommendation through AMCAS.
+Once the documents are received by our office, they are reviewed by the Admissions Committee for the MUSC MSTP.
+Applicants who are considered competitive for our program will receive an invitation by email for an interview.
+Deadline for submission of the AMCAS application is December 1, 2017.
 The MSTP Admissions Committee along with the College of Medicine Admissions Committee has the full authority to admit students to the program.

 Application Web Sites